annetutil/annet/docs/usage/tutorial.rst

       with route(number=20) as rule:
           rule.deny()

-More details how to use rpl you can find in `documentation <https://annetutil.github.io/annet/main/rpl/index.html>`__.
+For more details on how to use RPL, refer to the `documentation <https://annetutil.github.io/annet/main/rpl/index.html>`__.

-Next two files contains community and prefix lists definitions.
+The next two files contain community and prefix list definitions.

 ``generators/rpl_views/community.py``: